Regenleif's Guide to Druiding

 - Druid skills cost exorbitant amounts of energy, far more than any other class (even Mages)

-I wish you the best... energy issues coupled with terrible DPS is a frustration that will ruin MANY of your Druidmates.
+I wish you the best... energy issues coupled with terrible DPS is a frustration that will ruin MANY of your Druid brothers.
 Push through it, embrace the challenge, and emerge a stronger person.
 It will change you, as it has changed many before you.
-You will come to notice the distinct difference between Druid alts, Druid mains who played with real-life friends (not disowning them, I am envious of that advantage!), and the few Druid mains who, on their own succeeded.
+You will come to immediately distinguish Druid alts, Druid mains who play with real-life friends (not disowning them, I am envious of that advantage!), and the few Druid mains who, on their own, persevered.

-Cooking was recently released, and allows you to cook foods that restore energy.
-However, the process is quite expensive (you often need to buy ingredients from merchants, for gold): I recommend trying it out though, but don't stress if the costs are significant.
-Fishing is also fun, but a bit expensive...
-However you can sell your fish to shops for pretty good prices!
+Cooking (in the back of the Tavern) allows you to cook foods that restore energy.
+However, the process is quite expensive (you often need to buy ingredients from merchants, for gold): I recommend trying it out though, but don't stress to keep going if the costs are significant.
+Fishing (starts at the Eastern Docks) is also fun, but has no redeeming qualities for your gold.

 The most efficient way to level is through questing: there are a series of story quests and repeatable quests that will carry you through to level 140, with varied mob-killing in between.
 Take advantage of this!